 This small park is right along the N-Judah train line near Cole and Carl.
 There is a short walking trail with some benches.
 It's a great place to unwind with some coffee or breakfast lunch and mingle with the locals.
 You will also get to know some of this districts lively dogs.

 Buena Vista Park is another great outdoor activity in Ashbury Heights in San Francisco.
 This is the oldest park in San Francisco with a little more than 36 acres.

 You will find several trails (both paved and dirt) that you take you to the summit.
 From here, you will also get some great views of the Golden Gate Bridge and all around the SF Bay.

 At the intersection of Carl & Cole, you will find the commercial center of Ashbury Heights in San Francisco.
 Here you will find about a dozens shops and restaurants.
-Here are just a few of my favorites.
+Here are just a few of my favorite restaurants.

-2. Padrecito: If you are in the mood for some margaritas, tacos or empanadas, then head over to Padrecito.
-This taqueria offers mostly small plates with some of my favorites being their carnitas, crispy chicken, and skirt steak tacos.
-They are open for dinner every night of the week and brunch on the weekends.
-901 Cole St
+Beit Rima: If you are in the mood for some delicious Middle Eastern food, kabobs, or falafel, then head over to Beit Rima.
+This restaurant offers mostly plates with some of my favorites being their Gazan Braised Lamb Shank, Delicata Squash, and the Mezze Sampler.
+They are open for lunch and dinner every night except Tuesdays.
+86 Carl Street.

-3. Kezar Bar and Restaurant: This establishment is a great neighborhood bar and grill.
+Cole Valley Tavern: This establishment is a great neighborhood bar and grill.
 They also have several TVs, so you can also catch a game during your visit.
 It's my favorite pick for a burger in the district.
-They also have some enchiladas and other comfort food items on their menu.
+They also have some sandwiches, burgers, and other comfort food items on their menu.
 900 Cole St.